Social Work with focus on Community Development and Organising Communities (MAPS)

 About the study programme

 Since the mid-1990s administration and politics try to overcome the complex repercussions of economic structural and social change in society promoting local community and neighbourhood interventions.
-Our concepts of Community Development and Organizing Communities are the systematic development of existing approaches in integrated professional space related work.
+Our concepts of Community Development and Organising Communities are the systematic development of existing approaches in integrated professional space related work.

 The Master’s degree programme ‘maps’ (Master of Art: Advanced Professional Studies) focuses on different disciplinary discourses on space and combines practical experience and theoretical concepts in community work, urban and regional planning and governance with the structural elements of social work in a five-semester, in-service curriculum.
 The programme responds social space related questions, problems and challenges, discussed outside the academics in society in general and in creating and changing urban and rural space in particular.